fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ## 🔬 Commit Conventions

-To keep the project repository tidy and well maintained, a few code checks are made when you make a git commit.
-Those check can be put into 2 categories:
+To keep the project repository tidy and well-maintained, a few code checks are made when you make a git commit.
+Those checks can be put into 2 categories:

 - **Commit message checks**

-  - Each commit message should consist of a `header`, a `body` and a `footer`.
-The `header` has a special format that includes a `type`, a `scope` and a `subject`:
+  - Each commit message should contain a `header`, a `body`, and a `footer`.
+The `header` has a special format that includes a `type`, a `scope`, and a `subject`:

     ```
     <type>(<scope>): <subject>